ItsDebol/ItsDebol/README.md

 ###  👋  Welcome to my Github .

-- 🔭 I have a hands on experiance in Data engineering and Machine Learning
+- 🔭 Experiance working on Data engineering and using Machine Learning Algorithms

-- 🌱 Currently working as a Data scientist
+- 🌱 Currently working as a Data Scientist at an outsourcing firm.

 - 👯 Looking to collaborate on open source projects

-- 💬 Ask me about Data Analytics and  Data Engineering
+- 💬 Ask me anything about Data Manipulation and Engineering

 - 📫 How to reach me: ... email josephnewgold1@gmail.com   Linkedin https://www.linkedin.com/in/yosef-engdawork-a66a041a0/